Geta/klarna/src/Klarna.Payments/README.md

 ```
 Notification url is called by Klarna for fraud updates.
 See further in the documentation for an example implementation.
 The 'Send product and image URL' checkbox indicates if the product (in cart) page and image URL should be sent to Klarna.
 When the 'Use attachment' checkbox is checked the developer should send extra information to Klarna.
 See the Klarna documentation for more explanation: https://developers.klarna.com/en/se/kco-v2/checkout/use-cases.

 The 'PreAssement' field indicates if customer information should be sent to Klarna prior to authorization.
 Klarna will review this information to verify if the customer can buy via Klarna.
-This setting can be enabled per country.
 This option is only available in the U.S. market and will be ignored for all other markets.
 Below a code snippet for sending customer information.
 An implementation of the ISessionBuilder can be used for setting this information.
 The ISessionBuilder is explained later in this document.

 ```
 sessionRequest.Customer = new Customer